-Scott is a member of ASCAP, Mensa, and the Society for Creative Anachronism (SCA), and sometime member of: the Music Library Association, the Academic Library Association of Ohio, the Indiana Library Federation, the Handbell Musicians of America (was AGEHR), and the Knights of Columbus.
+Scott is a member of ASCAP, Mensa, the Society for Creative Anachronism (SCA), the Knights of Columbus, and sometime member of: the Music Library Association, the Indiana Library Federation, and the Handbell Musicians of America (was AGEHR).

 Scott received his M.M. degree in composition in 2010, almost exactly twenty years after earning his bachelor’s degree in theory/composition.
 His composition teachers have included Michael Schelle, Frank Felice, and Richard N. Stewart.

 Scott has been composer-in-residence for Embellish and Circle City Ringers handbell ensembles and he has written or arranged over 40 handbell pieces.
 In all music, he enjoys experimenting with new techniques and always loves humor.
 If you wish to acquire, perform, or commission a piece, handbell or otherwise, his contact information is listed at the bottom of this page.

 Scott Pfitzinger is an exemplary student of music in every aspect, and this translates into the kind of composer he is: curious, willing to try new things, and a fine purveyor of the craft of composition.
 His music is fresh, fun, well-written and serves the need of the audiences he writes for.